 We were originally incorporated in the State of Nevada on March 2, 2001 as ATR Search Corporation ("ATR").
 In June of 2002, ATR merged with Medicius, Inc. whereby Medicius remained as a wholly owned subsidiary of ATR.
-Following the , the operations of Medicius were conducted through ATR and the former operations of ATR were conducted through CareTechnologies, LLC, a wholly owned subsidiary of ATR.
+Following the merger, operations of Medicius were conducted through ATR and the former operations of ATR were conducted through CareTechnologies, LLC, a wholly owned subsidiary of ATR.
 Under the terms of the merger agreement, the stockholders of Medicius received 412,110 shares of ATR's common stock and 103,028 warrants in exchange for 100% of the outstanding shares of Medicius' common stock.
 Medicius remained an operating entity from the closing of the merger until September 30, 2007.
 On August 2, 2002, we amended our Articles of Incorporation to change our name from ATR to CareDecision Corporation.
 CareTechnologies, LLC was dissolved on May 20, 2003, but CareDecision continued conducting all operations of CareTechnologies.
 On November 19, 2004, we incorporated two Nevada subsidiary companies, Pharma Tech Solutions, Inc. and PDA Services, Inc. In March 2006, we incorporated an additional Nevada corporation subsidiary, Pharmtech Direct Corp.
 In May 2008, we incorporated an additional Nevada corporation subsidiary, Decision IT Corp.

 On April 1, 2005, we amended our Articles of Incorporation to change our name from CareDecision Corporation to instaCare Corp.
-Our common stock trades on the over-the-counter securities market through the Financial Industry Regulatory Authority Automated Quotation Bulletin Board System, under the trading symbol "ISCR".